Mt Albert Grammar shuts out senior students on final day of school to avoid pranks

-An Auckland school has banned its final-year students from their last full day of classes tomorrow to avoid pranks.
+An Auckland school has banned its final-year students from attending their last full day of classes tomorrow in a bid to avoid pranks.

 Mt Albert Grammar School, one of the country's largest schools with 458 Year 13 students last year, held a special Year 13 assembly this morning to tell students not to come to school tomorrow.